joomoodle/joomoodle/README.md

 ### Hi there, I'm Juan - 👋

 ## I'm a Husband, Father and Developer
-- 🔭 I currently work for triplei full time [company]
+- 🔭 I currently work for [triplei] full time
 - 🌱 I’m currently learning everything 🤣
 - 👯 I am looking to collaborate with developers who share the same idea
 - 🥅 2020 Goals: Contribute more to Open Source projects